200 Hour Yoga Teacher Training in Rishikesh

 • Written assessment - Completion of assignment

-• Practical assessment for designing, sequencing and conducting yoga sessions
+• Practical assessment - designing, sequencialising and conducting Yoga session

 • Student's conduct throughout the training will be an essential criteria